 Pearl Jam are a grunge band that emerged in 1990 in Seatle, United States.
 The group formed after a previous project, named Mother Love Bone, ended abruptly with the death of their lead singer Andrew Wood.
-After this, when singer Eddie Vedder met the other band members in 1991, Pearl Jam properly started their historical run:
+After this, singer Eddie Vedder met the other band members in 1991 and Pearl Jam properly started their career.

 Some spin-offs are included in this story: The tribute to the late Andrew Wood, who was mentioned above, was named Temple of the Dog (1991).
-It was a project led by Chris Cornell, of Soundgarden.
+This was a project led by Chris Cornell, of Soundgarden.

 Pearl Jam‘s debut album Ten was released in 1991.
 It took a few months for it to become a hit, but by 1992 the band was enjoying a lot of success with songs like Jeremy, Alive, and Evenflow becoming classics of their setlists.

 The band’s consistent members that were always in the band include Eddie Vedder (vocals), Mike McCready (guitar), Stone Gossard (guitar), and Jeff Ament (bass).
 All lineup changes in Pearl Jam were drummers.
 They have had several people behind the drum kit, being the first Dave Krusen, who only played in the album Ten.
 After him, Dave Abbruzzese was in Pearl Jam for two records, until 1994.
 Jack Irons replaced Abbruzzese as drummer for two more records, until 1998.
 Then, Soundgarden‘s Matt Cameron joined as a steady drummer and has remained with the band ever since.

 By 1996 Pearl Jam was living through difficult times, having entered a legal fight with Ticketmaster and struggling with inner tension.
 Their fourth album, No Code was released that year.

 In 1998 they released their amazing Yield, an album that features Pearl Jam´s first video in 6 years: Do The Evolution.
 Right after the release of this album, Jack Irons left the band and was replaced with Matt Cameron, formerly of Soundgarden.
 As said above, he still remains a member of Pearl Jam nowadays.